WebGraph Generator

 If you do wish to understand the technical details a little bit more, the following is a simplified explanation with images of more or less how it works.

 First of all, you need to have a collision map.
-WaspLib’s webgraph generator assumes the walking space is white and that the doors are red, other than that, it doesn’t really matter what colors your collision map, for this explanation I’m going to use a small piece of varrock with a bit of the wilderness:
+WaspLib’s webgraph generator assumes the walking space is white, other than that, it doesn’t really matter what colors your collision map, for this explanation I’m going to use a small piece of varrock with a bit of the wilderness:

 We start off by extracting all the white: